zhangyang223/YangYangBot/README.md

 # Discord-bot

-Easy Music Bot is a discord music bot that will have similar features as Groovy and Rythm.
+YangYangBot is a discord music bot that will have similar features as Groovy and Rythm.
 Once this is more production ready, I will make it run on a public server so it will be accessible by everyone.

 ## Change logs
 * help page needs refinement, specifically, if there is no alias.  and needs better formatting.